brightonrolls/twilio-contact-center/README.md

+# POHs copy of the Contact Center demo
+This is a fork of the Twilio Contact centre demo for experimentational purposes

 # Twilio Contact Center Demo
 Essence of a modern contact center is to serve customers on multiple channels (voice, web chat, video, email, social media, etc.), allow them to move seamlessly across channels and most importantly maintain context of the conversations.